Has Charles Schwab Data/Security Been Breached?

 Schwab’s Response

-When Schwab discovered that its file-transfer system had been breached, it immediately stopped using the software.
-It also contacted law enforcement and conducted a full internal investigation.
-In August of 2023, Schwab notified TD Ameritrade customers of the incident.
+When Schwab found out the file-transfer system had been hacked, they stopped using the software right away.
+They also called the police and checked everything with an internal investigation.
+In August 2023, Schwab told TD Ameritrade customers about the breach.

 Safe Charles Schwab Account